Is There a Connection Between Hair Loss and Coeliac Disease?

 Read on to find out how celiac disease leads to baldness:

 The autoimmune reaction triggered by celiac disease does not stop at the villi.
 The cells of the body’s immune system can go on a rampage and destroy other cells.
 This is why celiac disease often presents with other autoimmune diseases like arthritis.
 The body’s resources are zapped by having to deal with this stress, leaving fee resources and nutrients to send to your hair follicles.
-As each hair dies as part of its natural lifecycle it is not replaced as normal.
+As each hair dies as part of its natural life-cycle it is not replaced as normal.
 Over time, bald patches appear.

 In addition, the autoimmune theory of alopecia establishes that hair loss can be a direct result of the body defensively turning against itself.
 In this case, the immune system kills off the hair follicle cells, therefore, causing hair loss.

-Nutritional deficiencies caused by coeliac disease
+Nutritional deficiencies caused by celiac disease

 Celiac disease can also lead to hair loss by the nutritional deficiencies it causes.
 Hair growth depends on a number of essential vitamins and minerals which are suddenly poorly absorbed when celiac disease sets in.